“Where we’re going, we don’t need roads.”

 No One Thinks They Are Out of Touch

 When you're in the business of knowing mainstream tastes, it makes sense why it gives you such discomfort when mainstream views disagree with yours.
 And why you would want to avoid thinking about it.
 You don't want to know you were uninformed because that embarrasses you.
 Rather than informing yourself, you stubbornly deny the information before you.
 This offers you no protection.
 Do you want your bias confirmed or do you want your business to be successful?
+Do you want to be right or do you want your opinions to be right?
+Being right often means changing your opinions.
 Businesses fail and CEOs change when their vision is no longer aligned with the consumer.

 The Dunning–Kruger effect is a cognitive bias where you believe the little you know is all there is to know.
-People with the least expertise often overestimate their knowledge (e.g., I know how to change a tire, that must be all there is to know about a car).
+People with the least expertise often overestimate their knowledge (e.g., I know how to change a tire, that must be all there is to know about a car; or, I heard of Bitcoin, I know everything there is to it).
 Inversely, people with the most expertise get to a point where they understand how little they really know in the grand scheme of things (e.g., I know how to fix an engine, the other parts must be just as complex).
 If you're always living in temperature control, you may not realize how many people are suffering because of the heat.
-This buffering from the big picture is a nice shield for your ego.
+This buffer from the big picture is a nice shield for your ego.
 After all, the larger the picture, the smaller you look.
 But it takes someone with high intelligence to see the grand scheme.
 Intelligence requires humility and grit.
 Hubris and arrogance are good indicators of stupidity.

 The Walled City (Gated Community)

 This type of insulated thinking goes back centuries to the bourgeoisie (as early as 476 BCE).
 Now it's used to mean a person from a wealthy class that is materialistic.
 The Old French root word is "burgeis," meaning "walled city."
 Bourgeoisie would then be a citizen of the walled city.
 They wanted to remain separate and out of touch with the mainstream body, they only cared about what they cared about.
 Everyone else was insignificant, like segregationist beliefs in the US.
 After countless wars, revolutions, protests, and reforms, some things have changed, but much of the behavior remains. ("Wall Street" literally used to have a wall.
-We must unconsciously be aware of this because "Wall Street" is now the common expression for the impenetrable space for the one percent.
-The same could be said for gated communities.)
+We must unconsciously be aware of this because "Wall Street" is now the common expression for the impenetrable space for the one percent.)

 "Bourgeoisie" is an antiquated expression, replaced with terms like elite and privileged.
-Being "elite" is this notion that you are better than the public, which can be incongruous with the welfare of the public.
-Put into historical context, it is an age-old sentiment of the citizens of the walled city.
+Being "elite" is the notion that you are better than the public, which can be incongruous with the welfare of the public.
+Put into historical context, it is an age-old sentiment of the citizens of a gated community.

 Everyone Likes Being the "Cool" Kid